KINGTEJAS1018/Interview-Prep/README.md

 types/             # TypeScript type definitions
 ```

-## 📄 License
+## � License

 This project is licensed under the MIT License.

 ---

-Feel free to contribute or open issues to help improve InterviewPrep!
+---

+🙌 We welcome contributions, feedback, and ideas!
+Open an issue or submit a pull request to help make InterviewPrep even better.